 We think it’s important to always be open about what the coeliac condition actually involves food-wise.
-Once you have got to grips with a gluten free diet, it’s a really good idea to educate friends, family, colleagues, and anyone involved in caring for a coeliac in your family - or even refer them to this very site!
+Once you have got to grips with a gluten free diet, it’s a really good idea to educate friends, family, colleagues, and anyone involved in caring for a coeliac in your family about your condition.
+You can even refer them to this very site!

 You may be used to knowing which foods are safe and unsafe to eat – especially if you’ve been diagnosed for a while and have developed a good knowledge.
 It’s quite easy to forget that others may not even know where to start, or may think being coeliac is simply a ‘fad,’ not realising that coeliac disease is an autoimmune condition and therefore restricting all gluten from your diet is very important.

 It might help to have a list of foods you buy that are gluten free and stick it on the fridge door!
 It could help remind others of what’s good and what’s not.